|

 node), generally smaller, up to 4cm (1-1/2in.) long, white on

-the undersurface, green or sometimes slightly reddish on the upper
+the undersurface, green or sometimes slightly reddish on the

-the margins.
+around the margins.

-Flowers & Fruit: Granular clusters
+Flowers & Fruit: Granular

-brown.
+seeds dark brown.
 Flowers from July to September.

-Habitat: Oak-leaved goosefoot occurs
+Habitat: Oak-leaved goosefoot

-throughout Ontario along roadsides and rights-of-way, in pastures,
+occurs throughout Ontario along roadsides and rights-of-way,

 Related Links